ziadwaelai/GIZA/intro_NN_Task/report.md

 - **Final Test Loss (MSE)**: 0.0459
 - **Final Test Loss (RMSE)**: 0.2143

-This implies that the model's average error is approximately ±0.2°C, demonstrating good predictive accuracy.
+This implies that the model's average error is approximately ±0.2°C if the true temperature is around 10°C, demonstrating good predictive accuracy.

 ### 7. Results Visualization